Jack Panayotou

-Jack Michael Panayotou (born June 5, 2004) is an American professional soccer player who plays as a winger for USL Championship club Hartford Athletic, on loan from Major League Soccer club New England Revolution.
+Jack Michael Panayotou (born June 5, 2004) is an American professional soccer player who plays as a winger for USL Championship club Loudoun United, on loan from Major League Soccer club New England Revolution.

 Early career

 Panayotou was part of the Revolution U-19 Academy team that won the 2022 MLS NEXT Cup Championship, scoring 6 goals in the tournament, including the winning goal in the championship game.
 He was also named the 2022 UnitedHealthcare Revolution Academy Player of the Year.

 Panayotou played one season at Georgetown University, recording 7 goals and three assists across 19 matches.

 Club career

 Panayotou made his debut for New England Revolution II on April 3, 2022 vs. Rochester New York FC.
 He scored his first two goals for the club in his next match vs. FC Cincinnati 2.

 Panayotou made his debut for the first team on March 25, 2023 in a 2–1 win at D.C.
 United.
 His first goal for the Revolution came in the 2024 Leagues Cup group stage vs. Mazatlán F.C., where his second half goal gave the Revolution a 2–1 win.

 Panayotou was loaned to Rhode Island FC on May 10, 2024, for the rest of the 2024 season.

 In 2025, Panayotou was loaned once again, this time to Rhode Island FC's rivals, Hartford Athletic, for the remainder of the 2025 season.
 He scored a brace in his debut for the club in the 2025 USL Cup group stage against Portland Hearts of Pine, but was sent off after receiving a second yellow card in the 72nd minute.